loveshack/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

     # umount $block
     # losetup -d $block

-Now the image is ready to be used, you can also use ``qemu-img`` to convert the image format.
-Note that you can use any linux standard filesystem / partition layout as a base image for the contianer.
-This enables you to easily import images from raw lxc, root partitions from KVM images or proxmox templates.
+Now the image is ready to be used.
+You can also use ``qemu-img`` to convert the image format.
+Note that you can use any Linux standard filesystem/partition layout as a base image for the container.
+This enables you to easily import images from raw LXC, root partitions from KVM images, or Proxmox templates.

 Use a linuxcontainers.org Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every regular LXD setup comes by default with a public image server read access in order to pull container images from.
+Every regular LXD setup comes by default with a public image server with read access in order to pull container images.

 .. prompt:: bash # auto